Assef Shawkat: Syrian uprising

-Death and funeral
+Assassination

 On 18 July 2012, Shawkat attended a meeting of the Central Crisis Management Cell (CCMC) at the headquarters of Syria's national security council in the Rawda Square of Damascus.
 There he was killed in a bomb attack along with Dawoud Rajiha, the defense minister, and Hassan Turkmani, the former defense minister and a military adviser to Vice President Farouk al-Sharaa.
 As'ad AbuKhalil, a California State University professor, argues that Shawkat was the key man in the group assassinated.

 Syrian state television reported that an honorific state funeral ceremony was held for him, Turkmani, and Rajha at the Tomb of the Unknown Soldier in Damascus on 20 July 2012.
 Bashar al-Assad and his brother Maher al-Assad did not attend the ceremony.
 Bashar al-Assad was represented by Vice President Farouk al-Sharaa in the ceremony.
 Shawkat was buried in the Tartus region following a funeral attended by his wife Bushra al-Assad and his mother-in-law, Anissa al-Assad, the widow of Hafez al-Assad.

-Iraqi President Jalal Talabani sent his condolences to Bushra al-Assad upon death of Assef Shawkat.
+Iraqi President Jalal Talabani sent his condolences to Bashar al-Assad upon death of Assef Shawkat.